jesperancinha/moving-objects-service-root/README.md

 -   Port: 8082

-## How to build and run the Spring boot services:
+## How to build and run the Spring boot services

 To start and build a spring boot process, just go to the root of that project and run: